bolanzach/funtime-config/README.md

 ## ENV File Support

-You can load environment variables from a file (e.g., `.env`) with the loader.
+You can load environment variables from a `.env` file with the loader.

 ```typescript
 const configLoader = new FuntimeConfigLoader({